simone5234/Net-Beans-Projects/README.md

-# Net-Beans-Projects
+# About my IST 240 Project
-Previous Net Beans Projects from my 2nd year IST 240 course
+I worked on this project in my fall 2024 semester, and it was developed over the course of multiple labs.
+It was mostly about data collection and was a Java-based course that was coded on Apache NetBeans.